 Burn Creek Hut | Nelson Lakes National Park

 At the bottom of Burn Creek a sign states that the track has not been maintained since 1 January 1994.
-However, a note in the hut book from 1991 complained about the state of the track even then.
-Yeah, there are sporadic ancient white NZFS permolat markers nailed to the trees, or an occasional 60-year-old blaze, but you are basically on your own to smash your way through the regenerating red beech tree undergrowth.
-At least the route up Jacobs Ladder, to get above the bluffs, is reasonably well marked.
-If you haven’t found the length of Number 8 wire, getting above the bluffs may be an issue.
-Stay on the true right of the creek until you get to the 9 kg gas bottle at the end of the clearing where you cross.
-You will know it when you see it, and probably say, “Really?!!”
+However, a note in the old hut book from 1991 complained about the track’s state even then.
+Someone has re-marked the route during the lockdown period with bright blue markers cut from plastic buckets, and it is no longer required to smash your way through the regenerating red beech tree undergrowth.
+Much of the route, including the route up Jacobs Ladder to get above the bluffs, is reasonably well marked.
+Once past the big Goldfields river flat, stay on the true right of the creek or in the creek itself until you reach the 4.5 kg gas bottle at the end of the clearing, where you cross the ravine with Burn Creek at the bottom.
+You will know it when you see it and probably say, “Really?!!”

 Occasional visitors come from either Nardoo or Bobs Huts, over the tops.
 This also is definitely only for the experienced and energetic, and requires decent weather.